 It is also a great tool for the client to verify your claims.
 Everyone checks reviews before making a purchase decision.
 A client will do multiple checks before engaging.
-The checks will not be limited to the cost or quality of work only, but also about the discipline, timeliness etc. If you are an active freelancer, chances that people leave good (or bad) comments on social media is very high.
-They might write about your professionalism, discipline etc. If a new client lands up on your online profile and finds good feedback about you, then the gap between the deal and you is almost nil.
+The checks will not be limited to the cost or quality of work only, but also about discipline, timeliness, etc. If you are an active freelancer, the chances that people leave good (or bad) comments on social media are very high.
+They might write about your professionalism, discipline, etc. If a new client lands on your online profile and finds good feedback about you, then the gap between the deal and you is almost nil.

 So, don’t think much.
 Make or Revamp your Social Media Profile, add your work, engage with your clients, and who knows you could find your next client sooner than ever.
 By the way, if you want to know how to generate quality leads, read here.

 It can be difficult to promote yourself as a freelancer.
 It not only necessitates the time-consuming task of self-marketing, but it also consumes more of your time without yielding immediate returns.
 There are, however, social media channels that you can effectively employ.

 You can use social media to promote your experience and skills and allow clients to find you.
 Many people have recognized you because of the material on your account, thus having a large number of followers can help you uncover new chances.